gjTang/gjTang/README.md

 </a>

 ### Hello, I'm Hyeonseung Yang!
+- Hello!
+This is Hyunseung Yang, a data analyst with 3 years of experience.
+- Curious and always asks “Why?”
+- In order not to lose the attitude of learning, I run [Tech Blog] (https://velog.io/@gjtang).
+- I am constantly managing my health (4 times a week) and diet (🐔).
+- Make unit-test a daily life.
+- Think about what kind of worst case would be.
+- My hobbies are playing board games and visiting restaurants.

-I'm a passionate and curious data analyst from South Korea 🇰🇷 I'm interested in data analysis and machine learning.
+I'm a passionate and curious data analyst from South Korea 🇰🇷<br>
+I'm interested in data analysis and machine learning.
 <br>